Why Do You Suddenly Get Razor Burn While Traveling?

 In addition:

-• High chlorine levels → dryness and irritation
+• High chlorine levels → increased dryness and irritation

 Why Shaving Causes Acne